wolverian/cmaze/README.md

 - [ ] Use native functions on OpenBSD.
 - [ ] Run tests on Darwin too.
 - [ ] abort() if malloc fails.
+- [ ] Use arrays of inline objects instead of arrays of pointers.

 ## License